-Use Local Assistance
+Local Assistance

 Visit any of the district offices listed on page 42 or take advantage of the Volunteer Income Tax Assistance (VITA) program or the Tax Counseling for the Elderly (TCE) program.
-These programs provide free tax return preparation help to low income, elderly, and Indiana taxpayers with special needs.
+These programs provide free tax return preparation help to low income, elderly and taxpayers with special needs .
 Volunteers will help fill out federal and state forms for those who qualify.
-You can find the nearest VITA/TCE location by calling the Internal Revenue Service at 1-800-829-1040.
-If you need assistance with your income tax return be sure to take your W-2s, 1099s, or WH-18s and, if going to a district office, a copy of your completed federal tax return.
+Call the Internal Revenue Service at 1-800-829-1040 for the nearest VITA/ TCE location.
+Be sure to take your W-2s, 1099s, or WH-18s.
+If going to a district office, also take a copy of your completed federal tax return.

-Use the Automated Information Line
+Automated Information Line

-You may call the Automated Information Line from a touch-tone telephone to access 1) status of refunds; 2) prerecorded tax topics; and 3) tax liability balances.
+You may call the automated information line from a touch-tone telephone to access 1) status of refunds; 2) prerecorded tax topics; and 3) tax liability balances.
 The number is (317) 233-4018.
-This touch-tone phone service is available beginning at 8:00 a.m. on Mondays through 10:00 p.m. on Saturdays.
-If you have a rotary phone, call (317) 232-2240 from 7:15 a.m. to 11:15 a.m. and 12:30 p.m. to 4:15 p.m., Monday through Friday, and a Department representative will help you.
+This touch-tone phone service is available beginning at 8 a.m. on Mondays - 10 p.m. on Saturdays.
+If you have a rotary phone, call (317) 232-2240 from 8 a.m. to 4:30 p.m., Monday - Friday, and a representative will help you.

-The prerecorded tax topics include information on Collection Procedures, Business Registration Requirements and How to Register a Business, Payment Plan Procedures, Estimated Tax/IT-2210 Penalty, Use Tax Information, County Tax, and 2004 Tax Highlights.
+The prerecorded tax topics include information on Collection Procedures, Business Registration Requirements and How to Register a Business, Payment Plan Procedures, Estimated Tax/IT-2210 Penalty, Use Tax Information, County Tax, and 2005 Tax Highlights.

-To receive information on the daily balance due of a tax liability you will need a copy of your tax notice because you will need to enter the tax identification number or social security number shown on the notice.
+To receive information on the daily balance due of a tax liability you will need a copy of your tax notice since you will need to enter the tax identification number or Social Security number shown on the notice.
 Call (317) 233-4018 and follow the instructions.